Temporal Cliques Admit Sparse Spanners: Recursing or Sparsifying

 \subsubsection{Layered Delegations}

-The algorithm proceeds by {\em eliminating} half of the emitters in each step $j$, while selecting a set $S_j$ of edges for inclusion in the spanner, so that the eliminated emitters can reach all collectors by a mixture of direct edges and indirect journeys through other emitters (partial delegations).
+The algorithm proceeds by {\em eliminating} half of the emitters in each step $j$, while selecting a set $S_j$ of edges for inclusion in the spanner, such that the eliminated emitters can reach all collectors using either single edges or indirect journeys through other emitters (partial delegations).
 The set of non-eliminated emitters at step $j$ (called {\em alive}) is denoted by $X^-_j$, with $X^-_1=X^-$.
 The set of collectors $X^+$ is invariant over the execution.
 We denote by $k=n/2$ the initial degree of the emitters in $B$ (one edge shared with each collector), and by $e^i(v)$ the edge with the $i^{th}$ smallest label (label of {\em rank} $i$) locally to a vertex $v$, in particular $e^1(v)=e^-(v)$ and $e^k(v)=e^+(v)$.